engagementlab/CivicSeed/README.md

 		"REDIS_PORT": 6379,
 		"REDIS_DB": "civicseed",
 		"MONGO_URL": "mongodb://sample-user@sample.mongodb.host.com:10099/civicseed",
-		"ACCOUNT_EMAIL": "accounts@civicseed.org",
+		"EMAIL_SERVICE": "Mailgun",
 		"CLOUD_PATH": "http://sample.cloud.path.com"
 	}

+#### Environment Variables

-Authentication credentials should not be stored in configuration files because this poses a security risk.
-Set `REDIS_PW` and `ACCOUNT_PW` as environment variables.
+Certain variables, like authentication credentials, should not be stored in configuration files because this poses a security risk.
+The following environment variables are required to run Civic Seed and should be not be set in the configuration files:

+* `REDIS_PW` - Password for the Redis database.
+* `EMAIL_USER` - User account name for the mailing service used by Nodemailer.
+* `EMAIL_PW` - Account password for the mailing service used by Nodemailer.
+* `EMAIL_TO` - E-mail address that feedback from within Civic Seed should be sent to.

+Your actual environment (e.g. Heroku or Amazon S3) may set other environment variables (e.g. `NODE_ENV` or `MONGOHQ_URL`).

+To pass environment variables directly to Civic Seed without storing it, type any number of them consecutively before running `npm start`, for instance: `EMAIL_USER=user@domain.com EMAIL_PW=password EMAIL_TO=otheruser@otherdomain.com npm start`

 #### Account Emails

-Civic Seed requires an emailing service that can send multiple emails to users.
-[Mail Gun](http://www.mailgun.com/) is a recommended service that can send out 1000s of emails for free.
+Civic Seed requires an SMTP service that can send multiple emails to users.
+[Mailgun](http://www.mailgun.com/) is a recommended service that can send out 1000s of emails for free.
 (Google limits to 200 msg/day by comparison.)
+Refer to [Nodemailer documentation](http://www.nodemailer.com/docs/smtp) for a list of supported mail services.
+You can set it using the `EMAIL_SERVICE` variable in the configuration file.

-Use the email and password provided by this service for the above `ACCOUNT_EMAIL` and `ACCOUNT_PW` configuration variables.
+Use the email and password provided by this service for the above `EMAIL_USER`, `EMAIL_PW`, and `EMAIL_TO` configuration variables.

 ## Production

 ### Hosting Environment and Server Setup

 CivicSeed currently runs on AWS instances, so the following instructions are for tailored to AWS.
-For other environments, *you're on your own* `:)`.
+For other environments, *you're on your own* `:)`. ([We also have instructions for deploying to Heroku.](https://github.com/engagementgamelab/CivicSeed/blob/master/doc/heroku-environment.md))

 #### Adjust Instances `ulimit`